syniol/syniol/README.md

 ## Welcome to Syniol Limited 🫶

-I am a principle software engineer TypeScript/Node.js and Golang, with a strong background in Linux and AWS platform.
+Principal Cloud Architect (TypeScript/Go).
+Specializing in High-Throughput FinTech Systems, GDS Compliance, and Event-Driven AWS Infrastructure.
 I parachute into Node.js, Go, and Rust backend that are slow, fragile, or failing and make them boring again.
 I typically come in to help with:

  🔥 Node.js systems that are slow, flaky, or on fire in production.